 For human beings, nature also poses security threats, as natural disasters constantly and painfully remind us.
 But the greatest insecurity comes from fellow human beings.
 Like persons, countries are subjected to constant threats: military, economic and political.
-The key to security is respect for the rights of others.
-In the words of former Mexican president Benito Juárez, "Among individuals, as among nations, respect for the rights of others is peace."
-And peace is the ultimate expression of security: to be secure is to live (and develop) in peace.
+The key to security is the respect for the rights of others.
+In the words of Benito Juárez, "Among individuals, as among nations, respect for the rights of others is peace."
+And peace is the ultimate expression of security: to be secure is to live (and to develop) in peace.

 Whether international, regional or subregional, security is indissolubly linked to peace.
-In this sense, the United Nations Charter is somewhat redundant when it speaks of "international peace and security."
-Moreover, today its Chapter VII is being interpreted in a much broader sense than its drafters probably intended in 1945.
+In this sense, the United Nations Charter is somewhat redundant when it speaks of "international peace and security".
+Today, its Chapter VII (Action with respect to threats to the peace, breaches of the peace, and acts of aggression) is being interpreted in a much broader sense than its drafters probably intended in 1945.

 Whose security is it, anyway?
-Are we talking about the nation-state, the government of a nation-state or the individuals who happen to inhabit the territory of a given state -or all three?
+Are we talking about the Nation-State, the government of a Nation-State or the individuals who happen to inhabit the territory of a given State, or all three?
 In a country where there have been no elections for years, the holding of elections can pose a threat to the permanence, i.e. security, of its government.
-In countries that have periodic elections, these are a source of security, i.e. stability.
-Again, "peace and stability," another redundant phrase.
+In countries that have periodic elections, these are a source of security, i.e. stability, etc. Again, "peace and stability," another redundant phrase.

-Today we are told that haphazard economic growth is a source of insecurity; but it was not so when the Industrial Revolution began.
+Today we are told that haphazard economic growth gives rise to insecurity; but it was not so when the Industrial Revolution began.
 How many governments fell because of that haphazard economic growth?
-Individuals -yes, they were affected.
-The health of coal miners is an obvious case.
-Now we are told that "sustainable growth," i.e. environment-friendly economic growth, is the right way to do things.
+Individuals, yes, many were affected.
+The health of coal miners is an obvious example.
+Now we are told that "sustainable growth", i.e. environment-friendly economic growth, is the right way to do things.
 The right way for whom?
-For the inhabitants of a certain region or for the inhabitants of another, quite different region?
+For the inhabitants of a certain region or for the inhabitants of another, rather distant region?

 Regional security in Europe, as certified in Paris in November of 1990, is often given as a model for the rest of the world.
-Cynics would say that the way to achieve security is this: grow industrially for almost two hundred years, pollute your rivers, destroy your environment, export your people massively to other regions, carve yourself overseas empires and exploit your colonies, wage many wars, including a couple of world wars with millions of victims, and then get vast sums of money to rebuild.
-Rule the waves and the airwaves, sell your manufactured products dear and buy commodities cheap, and, yes, stockpile the greatest concentration of weapons -nuclear, conventional and other- the world has ever seen.
+Cynics would say that the way to achieve security is this: grow industrially for almost two hundred years, pollute your rivers, destroy your environment, export your people en masse to other regions, carve yourself overseas empires and drain those colonies, wage many wars, including a couple of world wars with millions of victims, and then get vast sums of money to rebuild; rule the waves and the airwaves, sell your manufactured products dear and buy commodities cheap, and, yes, stockpile the greatest concentration of weapons -nuclear, conventional and other- the world has ever seen.

-Security, as stated in the 1985 United Nations study Concepts of security, "is a condition in which states consider that there is no danger of military attack, political pressure or economic coercion, so that they are able to pursue freely their own development and progress" (A/40/533).
+Security, as stated in the 1985 United Nations Study Concepts of Security, "is a condition in which States consider that there is no danger of military attack, political pressure or economic coercion, so that they are able to pursue freely their own development and progress" (A/40/533).
 Countries the world over have been subjected to political pressure, economic coercion and military attack.
 Those are obvious security concerns.

-A less obvious concern is derived from the changing perception of the role of the nation-state.
+A less obvious concern is to be derived from the changing perception of the role of the Nation-State.